- Perovskite solar cells

 The author was graduated from Osaka University in 1978 and received Ph.D from Osaka University in 1983.
 He joined R&D Center in Toshiba from 1978 to 2000, during which the author was engaged in development of ULSI lithography, solar cells direct methanol fuel cells, and polysilane.
 He joined polysilane research in Robert West group of Wisconsin University (US) from 1988 to 1990.
 He is a professor of Kyushu Institute of Technology (National Institute) since 2001.
 His research interest is printable solar cells.

-Juan Bisquert is a professor of applied physics at Universitat Jaume I de Castello, Spain.
-He conducts experimental and theoretical research on nanoscale devices for production and storage of clean energies.
-His main topics of interest are materials and processes in perovskite solar cells, nanostructured solar cells, solar fuel production, and lithium battery.
+Juan Bisquert (pHD Universitat de València, 1991) is a Professor of applied physics at Universitat Jaume I de Castelló, Spain.
+He is the director of the Institute of Advanced Materials at UJI.
+He authored 360 peer reviewed papers, and a series of books including Nanostructured Energy Devices (1.
+Equilibrium Concepts and Kinetics, 2.
+Foundations of Carrier Transport) and 3.
+Physics of Solar Cells: Perovskites, Organics, and Photovoltaics Fundamentals (CRC Press).
+His h-index 79, and is currently a Senior Editor of the Journal of Physical Chemistry Letters.
+He conducts experimental and theoretical research on materials and devices for production and storage of clean energies.
+His main topics of interest are materials and processes in perovskite solar cells and solar fuel production.
 He has developed the application of measurement techniques and physical modeling of nanostructured energy devices, that relate the device operation with the elementary steps that take place at the nanoscale dimension: charge transfer, carrier transport, chemical reaction, etc., especially in the field of impedance spectroscopy, as well as general device models.
-He authored 300 peer reviewed papers, and a reference book, Nanostructured Energy Devices.
-His h-index 62, and is currently a Senior Editor of the Journal of Physical Chemistry, and member of Editorial Board of Energy and Environmental Science and ChemElectroChem.
-He has been distinguished in the 2014 list of ISI Highly Cited Researchers and he develops projects in cooperation with King Abdulaziz University and King Saud University of Saudi Arabia.
+He has been distinguished in the 2014, 2015, 2016 list of ISI Highly Cited Researchers.

 Hiroshi Segawa (born 1961) is a professor at Research Center for Advanced Science and Technology (RCAST), The University of Tokyo, Japan.
 He obtained his Ph.D. in Molecular Engineering from Graduate School of Engineering of Kyoto University in 1989 and was Research Associate (1989-1995) at the division of Molecular Engineering of Graduate School of Engineering at Kyoto University.
 He held an additional researcher post (1994-1997) of PRESTO project of Japan Science and Technology Agency (JST).
 In 1995 he joined the University of Tokyo as Associate Professor of Department of Chemistry at Graduate School of Arts and Sciences.
 From 1997 he has also been in charge of Department of Applied Chemistry at Graduate School of Engineering.
 In 2006 Professor Segawa joined the three faculties of RCAST, Department of Chemistry at Graduate School of Arts and Sciences, and Department of Applied Chemistry at Graduate School of Engineering at the University of Tokyo.
 In 2010, he was appointed director of Academic-Industrial Joint Laboratory for Renewable Energy of RCAST.
 Currently he is one of core researcher of FIRST Program (Funding Program for World-Leading Innovative R&D on Science and Technology) which is selected top 30 researchers with highest potential from various science fields by Cabinet office, Government of Japan.
 He is one of the experts in the field of electrochemical solar cells.
 His research group are focused on construction of photo-energy conversion system.
 Currently the object is the efficiency enhancement of the meso-structured solar cells.
 Additionally, he is developing an energy-storable dye-sensitized solar cell.